pastelnetwork/gonode/README.md

 ### Supernode
 [`supernode`](supernode/README.md) is a server application for `walletnode`.
 It handles communication with the blockchain, duplication detection server, storage, and other services.

-### Bridge
-The Bridge service functions as a conduit, enabling `walletnode` to quickly download files through `supernode`.
-A handshake process is required for `walletnode` to connect with `supernode`, which can be time-consuming.
-The Bridge service mitigates this delay by maintaining connections with the top 10 nodes, facilitating immediate file downloads from `supernode` upon request.

 ### Hermes
 Hermes has two primary roles: